cburschka/cadence/README.md

 Requirements
 ------------

-* An XMPP server with the Multi-User Chat and HTTP-BOSH extensions is required to use cadence.
+* An XMPP server with Multi-User Chat and either BOSH or WebSocket support is required to run cadence.
 * Python 2.7+ (or 3+) and GNU Make are required in the build process.
 * Optional JS and CSS compression uses the YUI Compressor utility.
   Install it using your distribution's package manager or download